LtbLightning/payjoin-flutter/README.md

 - Android minSdkVersion. : API 23 or higher.
 - Deployment target : iOS 12.0 or greater.

-## Run the example app
+### Build and run code

-Before running the example app, we need to set up the Bitcoin core properly in the regtest network.
-If you donot have Bitcoin Core locally, please refer to this [page](https://learn.saylor.org/mod/page/view.php?id=36347).
+Before building the code, we need to set up the Bitcoin core properly in the regtest network.
+If you "don't" have Bitcoin Core locally, please refer to this [page](https://learn.saylor.org/mod/page/view.php?id=36347).
 Or you can install `Nigiri Bitcoin`, which is a tool designed to simplify the process of running local instances of Bitcoin and Liquid networks for development and testing purposes.
 You can refer to